HackYourFuture-CPH/JavaScript/JavaScript3/Week9/classwork/exercises.md

 # Part 1

-## Create an object literal with a method
+## Create a user object literal with a method
-Come up with some example using an object literal
+The object should have 3 keys: firstname, surname and getFullname

+Call the getFullname method

 ## Creating a Cv class

-The Cv that we will be making uses three classes: `Job`, `Education` and `Sv`.
-The `Sv` class we have made for you (with some missing functionality).
+The Cv that we will be making uses three classes: `Job`, `Education` and `Cv`.
+The `Cv` class we have made for you (with some missing functionality).
 The `Job` and `Education` classes you need to create.

 ### Part 1:
 - `Job` has three properties: `title`, `descriptions`, `startDate` and `endDate`